28anmol/git_cheatsheet/README.md

 - Default text editor such as vim, gdit, nano and sublime can also be used to edit the code, upto you.
 In this case, VS code is the prime text editor in use.
 - Many a times, it happens that merging of main/master branch happens on a side branch where you are working on some experiment to check/merge the latest updates so not a surprise
 - Once a side/regular branch is merged on main/master branch, you can still work on side branch and merge it again with new features or bug fixes etc.
+- As soon as you initialize git in a folder it turns into a repository or commonly known as git repository.
+- On github master branch is called `main` while git software still calls it `master`